OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **c:\transforms\security.mytransform.config** to file **web.config**

-### Using an absolute path wildcard transform and multiple targets
+### Using an absolute path wildcard transform and multiple targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-UsinganabsolutepathwildcardtransformandmultipletargetsUsinganabsolutepathwildcardtransformandmultipletargets}

 Given a package which has the structure: